karwler/Thrones/README.md

 You can move pieces by dragging them using the left mouse button and fire by dragging a piece using the right mouse button.
 Because by default the warhorse switches with any piece, drag it with the right mouse button to explicitly attack.
 To use a move/attack/fire fate's favor, hold down the left alt key while dragging the piece.
 The camera can be rotated by holding down the middle mouse button and reset by pressing C.

-## TODO
-- test survival checks
-- test if throne can breach and kill in one go
-- test warhorse swap
-- make server rooms